-On February 16, 2003, Tassos Papadopoulos was elected president of Cyprus as the candidate of his right-wing Democratic Party (DIKO), the Reformist Party of Working People (AKEL/Eurocommunist party), the Social Democratic Movement (KISOS), and the Greens.
+On February 16, 2003, Tassos Papadopoulos was elected president of Cyprus as the candidate of several parties: his right-wing Democratic Party (DIKO), the Reformist Party of Working People (AKEL/Eurocommunist party), the Social Democratic Movement (EDEK), and the Greens.
 (Papadopoulos is a controversial nationalist whose law firm represented Serbian enterprises and allegedly helped them establish front companies on Cyprus to violate U.N. sanctions on the former Yugoslavia.
 He was on the U.S. Office of Foreign Assets Control list of "blocked persons" until 1995, when sanctions were lifted.)
-On May 28, 2001, parliamentary elections had produced a narrow victory for AKEL, which won 34.71% of the vote and 20 seats in the 50-seat parliament.
-Democratic Rally (DISI) was second, with 34% of the vote and 19 seats.
-DIKO won 14.84% of the vote and 9 seats; KISOS, 6.51% of the vote and 4 seats.
-Four other parties won seats.
-AKEL leader Dimitris Christofias is speaker of parliament and acts for the president when he is absent or incapacitated.
-The 1960 Constitution reserves the post of vice president for a Turkish Cypriot.
+On August 29, 2006, Papadopoulos resigned as DIKO leader because, he said, of his presidential duties, but undoubtedly also to begin positioning himself to run for re-election in 2008 with the support of several parties.
+AKEL leader Dimitris Christofias, as Speaker of parliament, acts for the president when he is absent or incapacitated.
+The 1960 Constitution reserves the vice presidency for a Turkish Cypriot.